OpenSourceHelpCommunity/ContributingToMyProject/writeups/ContributingToWikiToLearn_SrijanAgarwal.md

 #### Vagrant Installation for Windows/OSX

 WTL is build to work on GNU/Linux.
 It uses GNU/Linux software, enclosed inside docker containers, that require the GNU/Linux kernel.
 Hence, if you want to develop WTL from a Windows/OSX environment you need to install a virtual linux system.
-We remind yout in order do use a virtualization software, you have to enable virtalization in your BIOS, as [explained in this page](http://meta.wikitolearn.org/WikiToLearn_Home/WikitoLearn_Home_Documentation/Local_WikiToLearn_Instance/How_To_Enable_Virtualization_On_Your_PC).
+We remind you that in order do use a virtualization software, you have to enable virtalization in your BIOS, as [explained in this page](http://meta.wikitolearn.org/WikiToLearn_Home/WikitoLearn_Home_Documentation/Local_WikiToLearn_Instance/How_To_Enable_Virtualization_On_Your_PC).

 ##### Vagrant Installation
 Using Vagrant is a quite simple way of using a virtual linux system for development purposes.